cloudfoundry-attic/v3-capi-docs/source/includes/service_bindings/_list.md

 }
 ```

-This endpoint retrieves all the service bindings for the spaces in which you are a Space Developer.
+This endpoint retrieves the service bindings the user has access to.

 ### Body Parameters